stat545ubc-2022/assignment-b3-HanqiuXu/README.md

-This repository is for Assignment B3 about modifying a Shiny app.
+This repository is for Assignment B3 and B4.

+#Assignment B3

 [You can reach the Shiny app by this link.](http://hanqiuxu.shinyapps.io/assignment-b3-HanqiuXu)